ded-sirius/public-assistant/README.md

 ##Creating the Alexa Skill
 In the Amazon Developer's Console:

-* Under Skill Information, set the Invocation Name to "dead serious"
+* Under Skill Information, set the Invocation Name to "wanago"
 * Under Interaction Model, copy the contents of intents.json into Intent Schema
 * Create a new custom slot type called LIST\_OF\_LOCATIONS and copy the contents of locations.txt into it
 * Copy the contents of samples.txt into Sample Utterances